The Essentials

 Pill organizer is handy to have all your medications, surgery does not usually come with too many medications.

 Notepad with pen or app to track meds, drain output, symptoms.
 You will need to take your drain output all day every day.
 Keep your tracking sheet in the bathroom or the location you are stripping your drains.
+Your doctor will most likely have their own sheet for tracking drains.
+It is very important you do so.

 Alcohol swabs, this is imperative to keep everything clean and when you are handling your drains.
+They are finger ti size and perfect for the job.
+These are also cheap.

 Clean sheets and blankets, you want to come home to a sterile environment to stave infection opportunity.